mattsains/mastodon-doomscroll-bot/README.md

 ## How to run
 The bot requires an Azure KeyVault with a secret called "accesstoken" which is a bearer token to post a status update on masto.ai.
 The KeyVault URL must be set using the environment variable "KEYVAULT_URL".

+## How to deploy
+Run `sam deploy --config-env beta`, or replace beta with prod.